siran/writing/posts/A New Vision On Money/A New Vision Of Money - 218 Do not try to manifest money or pray for it.md

 ---
-title: On Money - 18: Do not try to manifest money or pray for it
+title: A New Vision Of Money - 18: Do not try to manifest money or pray for it
 date: 2025-11-27 13:04:00
 tags:
   - money